 - Performing a first maintenance coat in the fall season, and then returning the following spring to apply the final coat.

-Some seasoned pros even prefer the way the cooler weather dries paint more slowly in their brush as they work to apply it.
-Some painters will even crack open a window of an interior room to cool the air and get that sweet spot of paint flow from their brushes and rollers.
+Some seasoned professionals actually prefer the way that cooler weather dries paint more slowly in their brush as they work to apply it.
+In fact, some painters will even crack open a window of an interior room to cool the air — to get that sweet spot of paint flow from their brushes and rollers.

-Using a New Approach, there’s always a way to a fantastic-quality, late-season paint job on the outside of your home.
+The team at New Approach knows that there’s always a way to achieve a fantastic-quality, late-season paint job on the outside of your home.